cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 The new field `cleanupPolicy` has three possible values:

 1. When "empty", the Kubernetes API server defaults the value to `Inherit`.
-2. When `Inherit`, we say that this field "inherits" the value of the flag `--enable-certificate-owner-ref` .
+2. When `Inherit`, we say that this field "inherits" the value of the flag `--enable-certificate-owner-ref`.
-3. When `Delete`, the owner reference is always created on the Secret resource.
+3. When `OnDelete`, the owner reference is always created on the Secret resource.
 4. When `Never`, the owner reference is never created on the Secret resource.

 > At first, the proposed field was named `certificateOwnerRef` and was a